shiffman/Neural-Network-p5/README.md

 At the moment this library is depends on [p5.js](http://p5js.org).
 However, it's my intention to remove this dependency for the library itself (while still making examples using p5): #10.
 I also intend to port this library to Java for [Processing](http://processing.org): #11.

-Finally, this library has a terribly inefficient matrix implementation and should likely use
+Finally, this library has a terribly inefficient matrix implementation and should likely include options for using [math.js](http://mathjs.org/) and/or [gpu.js](http://gpu.rocks/).

 The code is based on the book [Make Your Own Neural Network](http://amzn.to/2oRW1ax) by Tariq Rashid ([book source code](https://github.com/makeyourownneuralnetwork)).